 • We believe in the present ministry of the Holy Spirit by whose indwelling the Christian is enabled to live a godly life.

 • We believe in the resurrection of both the saved and the lost; they that are saved unto the resurrection of life and them that are lost unto the resurrection of damnation.

 • We believe in the spiritual unity of believers in our Lord Jesus Christ.

-This statement can be referenced here.
+The above statement can be referenced here.

 * The doctrine of the Trinity does not mean belief in three Gods, as it is often wrongly interpreted and miss-stated.
 God is one.
 Neither is the modalistic view biblical (the teaching that if God is one, then this should be narrowly interpreted that One Divine Person manifests Himself in different situations in different forms).
-Until all is revealed, are left to live with the tension in understanding certain aspects of the Biblical truth about God and the oneness and the triunity of God is one of them.
+Until all is revealed, we are left to live with the tension in understanding certain aspects of the Biblical truth about God and the oneness and the triunity of God is one of them.

 Our fundamental values are: